 - Audience questions: 15 minutes

 Three plenary sessions will be held during the conference.
-Each has a format similar to the virtual panels.
 The first will be a special session on methods for studying the politics of race and ethnicity.
 The second is the annual business meeting of the Society.
 The third is a corporate panel about non-academic careers featuring special guests from the private sector.